 "Under the Boardwalk" News & Updates

-Producer/Director Kevin Tostado writes updates about production on Under the Boardwalk: The MONOPOLY Story and shares other MONOPOLY news:
+Producer/Director Kevin Tostado writes updates about the production and distribution of Under the Boardwalk: The MONOPOLY Story as well as other MONOPOLY news:

 January 13, 2013 This morning, I did a 30 minute live radio interview with News 95.7 of Halifax, Nova Scotia.
 We discussed the history of Monopoly, the changes to the tokens of Monopoly that is currently happening, and talked about some strategy and house rules questions.
 Listen to the audio track here.

 February 14, 2012 - Thanks to our distribution partnership with New Video Group, Under the Boardwalk is now available for purchase on Amazon and on iTunes!
 You can also order the film on the online stores for Barnes & Noble, Best Buy, Walmart, and many more throughout US & Canada.

 February 7, 2012 - Under the Boardwalk played to an excellent audience at the West Newton Cinema in Newton, MA.
 Monopoly expert and featured cast member Phil Orbanes joined me for a Q&A following the screening, and the film was written up on the front page of The Needham Times as well as an interview on The Needham Channel.